lsolbach/CljXML/README.md

 CljFoLibrary
 ============
-The CljFoLibrary providing a DSL for the generation of XSL Formatting Objects (XSL-FO) files.
+The CljFoLibrary provides a DSL for the generation of XSL Formatting Objects (XSL-FO) files.

 Author/Project Lead
 -------------------